 Seismic activity is unpredictable and infrequent, but the possibility of earthquakes exists.

 Volcanic eruptions have occurred in Goma (DRC) and may pose a hazard in Gisenyi in northern Rwanda.
-Nyiragongo volcano, located near Goma, has been showing signs of eruption.
-While it remains at alert level “yellow”, which means that there is no immediate danger, exercise a high degree of caution and closely follow the advice of local authorities.
+Nyiragongo volcano, located near Goma, is an active volcano.
+Exercise a high degree of caution if you travel near the volcano and closely follow the advice of local authorities.

 Emergency services exist but may be subject to certain limitations.
 In case of emergency, dial:

 - medical assistance: 912